Everything You Need to Know About Sunscreen

 Octisalate and Octocrylene are also linked to skin irritations and inflammation, including rashes, hives, itchy skin, swelling, and even blisters.

-Equally alarming is the fact that the Environmental Working Group tested over 1,400 sunscreens and found that only 5% of them met their safety standards, while over 40% were listed as potentially contributing the very skin cancer we are trying to protect ourselves from!
+Equally alarming is the fact that the Environmental Working Group tested over 1,400 sunscreens and found that only 5% of them met their safety standards, while over 40% were listed as potentially contributing to the very skin cancer we are trying to protect ourselves from!
 This is because so many sunscreens include these cheap chemicals in their products.

 So why are these harmful chemicals allowed to be used in these products?
 And where is the FDA in all of this?
 Just like we discussed regarding face creams and lotions, sunscreen is not considered a drug or medication, so companies are not required to go through rigorous research and data trials to prove they are safe.
 In fact, back in the 1970s, the FDA grandfathered in 19 common sunscreen chemicals that they labeled safe for more than 40 years.
 Despite an overwhelming amount of research and evidence since then, showing how these chemicals disrupt hormones, cause breathing problems, cause lung irritations, and contribute to skin allergies, the FDA still allows them to be called safe!